xinychen/LCR/README.md

 ### Framework

-As shown in Figure 2, the LCR model has two components in the framework.
-The first one is building [circulant matrix](https://en.wikipedia.org/wiki/Circulant_matrix) on the given time series.
-The second one is correlating the local time series trend with a [circulant graph](https://en.wikipedia.org/wiki/Circulant_graph) structure, referring to a circular Laplacian kernel.
-Thus, the objective function of the optimization problem in LCR has two terms.
+As shown in Figure 2, the objective function of the optimization problem in LCR has two components which come from two procedures.
+The first procedure is building [circulant matrix](https://en.wikipedia.org/wiki/Circulant_matrix) on the given time series.
+The second procedure is correlating the local time series trend with a [circulant graph](https://en.wikipedia.org/wiki/Circulant_graph) structure, referring to a circular Laplacian kernel.

 <p align="center">
 <img align="middle" src="graphics/Laplacian_convolutional_time_series.png" width="500" />